seven-io/freshdesk/README.md

-# sms77 SMS
+# sms77 for freshdesk

 ## Description

-This app enables an agent to send a custom message as an SMS.
+This app enables an agent to send SMS and make text-to-speech calls to customers.

+Works on:
+- contact details page
+- ticket details page

 ***